Want to be a stockist?

 Terms and conditions

-Due to the nature of the product, returns are only acceptable if unused, please contact Emma’s Soap within 7 days should any soap be damaged in transportation.
+Due to the nature of the product, returns are only acceptable if unused, please contact Emma's Soap within 7 days should any soap be damaged in transportation, or should there be any missing items from your order.
+In the event that a purchaser returns soap or other items from the range, please contact Emma immediately.

 Emma’s Soap should be kept in its packaging and stored away from direct sunlight or extreme temperatures, as the product may fade, deteriorate or sweat if left in direct sunlight or heat.